getify/You-Dont-Know-JS/async & performance/ch1.md

 It's important to note that `setTimeout(..)` doesn't put your callback on the event loop queue.
 What it does is set up a timer; when the timer expires, the environment places your callback into the event loop, such that some future tick will pick it up and execute it.

-What if there's already 20 items in the event loop at that moment?
+What if there are already 20 items in the event loop at that moment?
 Your callback waits.
-It gets in line behind the others -- there's not normally a path to pre-empting the queue and skipping ahead in line.
+It gets in line behind the others -- there's not normally a path for pre-empting the queue and skipping ahead in line.
 This explains why `setTimeout(..)` timers may not fire with perfect temporal accuracy.
-Basically, you're guaranteed (roughly speaking) that your callback won't fire *before* the time interval you specify, but it can happen at or after that time, depending on the state of the event queue.
+You're guaranteed (roughly speaking) that your callback won't fire *before* the time interval you specify, but it can happen at or after that time, depending on the state of the event queue.

 So, in other words, your program is generally broken up into lots of small chunks, which happen one after the other in the event loop queue.
-And technically, other events not related directly to your program can be interspersed into the queue, as well.
+And technically, other events not related directly to your program can be interleaved within the queue as well.

 **Note:** We mentioned "up until recently" in relation to ES6 changing the nature of where the event loop queue is managed.
 It's mostly a formal technicality, but ES6 now specifies exactly how the event loop works, which means technically it's within the purview of the JS engine, rather than just the *hosting environment*.
 One main reason for this change is the introduction of ES6 promises, which we'll discuss in Chapter 3, because they require the ability to have direct, fine-grained control over scheduling operations on the event loop queue (see the discussion of `setTimeout(..0)` towards the end of this chapter).